Board Of Directors

 Founder, Executive Director

 Ben Patton is founder and Executive Director of the New York City-based Patton Veterans Project (PVP), a non-profit which uses collaborative filmmaking as a therapeutic intervention for veterans coping with posttraumatic stress who are reluctant seek help.
-Since 2011, PVP has held 50 film workshops for over 1,000 veterans at major US Army bases, VA hospitals, vet centers, universities and private clinical facilities.
+Since 2011, PVP has held more than 50 film workshops for well over 1,000 veterans at major US Army bases, VA hospitals, vet centers, universities and private clinical facilities.
 Workshops have also been held in Israel for IDF veterans coping with PTSD.
 In 2017, he began the first-ever clinical study on filmmaking as therapeutic intervention for veterans.
 Prior to founding the Patton Veterans Project, Ben worked in television and music production in New York City for nearly 20 years including for PBS’s flagship station in New York City as a producer and development executive.
 Ben has been associated with the military most of his life, as the grandson of WWII’s General George S. Patton, Jr. and son of the late Major General George S. Patton.
 He is the author of the family memoir, Growing Up Patton: Reflections on Heroes, History and Family Wisdom [Berkley-Caliber-2012.] he earned his BA from Georgetown University and MA in Developmental Psychology at Columbia University-Teachers College.
-He lives in New York City with his young son.
+He lives in New York City with wife and son.

 Louis Dubin is a Principal and Managing Partner in Redbrick LMD, a residential real estate investment and development company in Washington D.C., since 2008.
 Prior to that he was CEO and President of Athean Group.
 Louis hold a law degree from American University, where he is also a member of the Dean’s Advisory Council.
-Dubin also sits on the boards of Lincoln Center and the Kaufman Music Center.
+Louis also sits on the boards of Lincoln Center and the Kaufman Music Center.

 Major General (Ret.)
 Jimmie Keenan